DGAP-Stimmrechte: SAF-HOLLAND S.A. (deutsch)

 __TOKEN__0__0__ ANNEXE A: Standard form for notification of major holdings Form to be used for the purposes of notifying a change in major holdings pursuant to the modified law and grand-ducal regulation of 11 January 2008 on transparency requirements for issuers of securities (referred to as 'the Transparency Law' and 'the Transparency Regulation') NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the CSSF)i 1.
 Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii: SAF-HOLLAND S.A., 68-70 Boulevard de la Pétrusse, L-2320 Luxembourg 2.
 Reason for the notification (please tick the appropriate box or boxes): x An acquisition or disposal of voting rights An acquisition or disposal of financial instruments An event changing the breakdown of voting rights Other (please specify)iii: (please see addition information) 3.
-Details of person subject to the notification obligationiv : Name: Union Investment City and Privatfonds GmbH country of registered office (if applicable): Weißfrauen- straße 7, 60311 Frankfurt am Main, Germany 4.
-Full name of shareholder(s) (if different from 3.)v: UniDeutschland XS 5.
-Date on which the 0- threshold was crossed 6- or reachedvi: /- 0- 7- /- 2- 0- 1- 8 6.
-Total positions of person(s) subject to the notification obligation: % of % of To- Total voting voting tal number of rights rights of voting atta- through both rights of ched financi- in % issuervii to al (7.A shares instru- + (total ments 7.B) of (total 7.A) of 7.B.1 + 7.B.2) Resulting situation on 5.04 0.00 5.04 45,394,302 the date on which threshold was crossed or reached Position of previous 0.00 notification (if applicable) 7.
-Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type Number of % of voting of shares voting rights ISIN code rightsix (if possible) Direct (Art Indirect Direct Indirect (Art 8 of the (Art 9 of (Art 8 9 of the Transparency the of the Transparency Law) Transpa- Trans- Law) rency paren- Law) cy Law) LU0307018795 2,288,386 5.04 SUBTOTAL A 2,288,386 5.04 (Direct & Indirect) B 1: Financial Instruments according to Art.
-12(1)(a) of the Transparency Law Type of Ex- Exer- Number of % of financial pi- ci- voting rights vo- instrument ra- se/ that may be ting ti- Con- acquired if righ- on ver- the instrument ts da- sion is exercised/ te- Peri- converted. x odxi SUBT- 0 0.00 OTAL B.1 B 2: Financial Instruments with similar economic effect according to Art.
-12(1)(b) of the Transparency Law Type of Ex- Exer- Phy- Num- % of financial pi- ci- si- ber vo- instrument ra- se/ cal of ting ti- Con- or vo- righ- on ver- cash tin- ts da- sion sett- g te- Peri- le- rig- x odxi ment- hts xii SUBT- 0 0.00 OTAL B.2 8.
-Information in relation to the person subject to the notification obligation: (please tick the applicable box) Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer.xiii x Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please provide a separate organisational chart in case of a complex structure): N Na- % of % of voting To- Directly me- voting rights tal control- xv rights through of led by held by financial both (use ultimate instruments number(s) control- held by from 1st ling ultimate column) person or controlling entity or person or held entity or directly held by any directly by subsidia- any ry if it subsidiary equals or if it is higher equals or than the is higher notifia- than the ble notifiable threshold threshold 1 Un- 5.04 5.04 1 io- n As- se- t Ma- na- ge- me- nt Ho- ld- in- g AG 9.
+Details of person subject to the notification obligationiv : Name: Nordea 1, SICAV City and country of registered office (if applicable): 562 rue de Neudorf, L-2220 Luxembourg 4.
+Full name of shareholder(s) (if different from 3.)v: Nordea 1, SICAV 5.
+Date on which the 1- threshold was crossed or 3- reachedvi: /- 0- 7- /- 2- 0- 1- 8 6.
+Total positions of person(s) subject to the notification obligation: % of % of To- Total voting voting tal number of rights rights of voting atta- through both rights of ched financi- in % issuervii to al (7.A shares instru- + (total ments 7.B) of (total 7.A) of 7.B.1 + 7.B.2) Resulting situation on 5.061% 5.06- 45,394,302 the date on which 1% threshold was crossed or reached Position of previous notification (if applicable) 7.
+Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type of Number of % of voting shares ISIN voting rights code (if rightsix possible) Direct (Art 8 Indirect Direct Indirect (Art of the (Art 9 of (Art 8 9 of the Transparency the of the Transparency Law) Transpa- Trans- Law) rency paren- Law) cy Law) LU0307018795 2,297,403 5.061% SUBTOTAL A 2,297,403 5.061% (Direct & Indirect) B 1: Financial Instruments according to Art.
+12(1)(a) of the Transparency Law Type of Ex- Exer- Number of % financial pi- ci- voting rights of instrument ra- se/ that may be vo- ti- Con- acquired if ti- on ver- the instrument ng da- sion is exercised/ ri- te- Peri- converted. gh- x odxi ts SUBT- OTAL B.1 B 2: Financial Instruments with similar economic effect according to Art.
+12(1)(b) of the Transparency Law Type of Ex- Exer- Phy- Num- % financial pi- ci- si- ber of instrument ra- se/ cal of vo- ti- Con- or vo- ti- on ver- cash tin- ng da- sion sett- g ri- te- Peri- le- rig- gh- x odxi ment- hts ts xii SUBT- OTAL B.2 8.
+Information in relation to the person subject to the notification obligation: (please tick the applicable box) x Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer.xiii Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv (please provide a separate organisational chart in case of a complex structure): N N- % of % of voting T- Directly a- voting rights o- control- m- rights through t- led by e- held by financial a- (use x- ultimate instruments l number(s) v control- held by o- from 1st ling ultimate f column) person or controlling b- entity or person or o- held entity or t- directly held h by any directly by subsidia- any ry if it subsidiary equals or if it is higher equals or than the is higher notifia- than the ble notifiable threshold threshold 9.
 In case of proxy voting: The proxy holder named will cease to hold % and number of voting rights as of .
-10. Additional informationxvi: Done at Luxembourg On 09-07-2018
+10. Additional informationxvi: Done at Luxembourg On 16-07-2018

 Sprache: Deutsch Unternehmen: SAF-HOLLAND S.A.
 68-70, boulevard de la Pétrusse L-2320 Luxembourg Luxemburg Internet: www.safholland.com Ende der Mitteilung DGAP News-Service